 Hawaii Board of Acupuncture

-Proposed legislation for Acupuncture licensing and continuing education in Hawaii
+Proposed legislation for the Acupuncture Scope of Practice in Hawaii

-These rules would NOT go into effect before July 1, 2021, which would give licensees a full two years to meet the new requirements.
+These rules would NOT go into effect before July 1, 2023.

 Dr. Joni Kroll, DAc., Chairperson of the Hawaii Board of Acupuncture answers a few questions from HAA about the proposed legislation for acupuncture licensing and continuing education.
 Here are her answers.